 \subsection{Physical Transit Model}

-The transit light curve was modeled using the \texttt{batman} package \citep{Kreidberg2015}, which implements the analytic transit model of \citet{Mandel2002}.
-This formalism describes the flux decrement produced when a planet transits a limb-darkened stellar disk.
+The flux decrement during the transit of a limb-darkened star by a planet was modeled using the \texttt{batman} code \citep{Kreidberg2015}, implementing the analytic transit model by \citet{Mandel2002}.

-The model parameters include the planet-to-star radius ratio ($R_p/R_\star$), scaled semi-major axis ($a/R_\star$), orbital inclination ($i$), mid-transit time ($T_0$), and orbital period ($P$).
-A quadratic limb-darkening law was adopted, with coefficients fixed to literature values appropriate for the stellar parameters of WASP-12.
-The orbital eccentricity was assumed to be zero, consistent with previous studies of the system \citep{Hebb2009}.
+The model parameters included the planet-to-star radius ratio ($R_p/R_\star$), scaled semi-major axis ($a/R_\star$), orbital inclination ($i$), mid-transit time ($T_0$), and orbital period ($P$).
+A quadratic limb-darkening law was chosen, with the coefficients set to the literature values corresponding to the stellar parameters of WASP-12.
+Zero orbital eccentricity was assumed, following previous works on this system \citep{Hebb2009}.